 Freelancing is one of the most fulfilling and lucrative career options out there.

-In fact, up to 60% of freelancers report high job satisfaction for the following reasons:
+In fact, according to an extensive survey conducted by Porch, full-time freelancers report higher job satisfaction than office employees for the following reasons:

 - Having a better work/life balance

 - Being in control of your own work

 - Being able to maximize your earning potential

 However, one of the most common questions among budding freelancers is how to get started.
 Should you take the time to master your skillset first?
 Should you focus on building up a network of prospective clients before taking the leap?

 In this edition of Freelancers’ Corner, we’ve once again brought together our incredible global freelance community to break down exactly what you need to do to get your freelancing career started.